 The Company operates a defined benefit gratuity plan in India, which requires contributions to be made to a separately administered fund.
-The cost of providing benefits under the defined benefit plan is determined using the Projected Unit Credit Method.
+The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method.

 Remeasurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the balance sheet with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
-Remeasurements are not reclassified to the Statement of profit and loss in subsequent periods.
+Remeasurements are not reclassified to the Statement of Profit and Loss in subsequent periods.

-Past service costs are recognised in the Statement of profit and loss on the earlier of:
+Past service costs are recognised in the Statement of Profit and Loss on the earlier of:

-- (a) The date of the plan amendment or curtailment; and - (b) The date that the Company recognises related restructuring costs.
+(a) The date of the plan amendment or curtailment; and

+(b) The date that the Company recognises related restructuring costs.

 Net interest is calculated by applying the discount rate to the net defined benefit liability or asset.
-The Company recognises the following changes in the net defined benefit obligation as an expense in the Statement of profit and loss:
+The Company recognises the following changes in the net defined benefit obligation as an expense in the Statement of Profit and Loss:

-- Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements; and - Net interest expense or income.
+- non-routine settlements; and - Net interest expense or income.

 Accumulated leave, which is expected to be utilised within the next 12 months, is treated as short-term employee benefit.
 The Company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.

-The Company treats accumulated leave expected to be carried forward beyond twelve months, as long-term employee benefit for measurement purposes.
-Such long-term compensated absences are provided for based on the actuarial valuation using the Projected Unit Credit Method at the year-end.
 The Company presents the leave as a current liability in the balance sheet as it does not have an unconditional right to defer its settlement for 12 months after the reporting date.